 The Benefits of Reading the Bard

 The fourth quarter at Integritas Academy is dedicated to Shakespeare’s plays.
-In Lit & Comp 1 we read Macbeth, and in Lit & Comp 2, we study As You Like it.
-Our middle school course enjoys The Tempest, and in Lit & Comp 3/AP next year we will do an in-depth critical study of Hamlet.
+In our Lit & Comp for Underclassmen courses we study As You Like It and Macbeth.
+Our middle school courses enjoy The Tempest and Julias Caesar, and in Upperclassmen courses we do in-depth critical studies of The Merchant of Venice and of Hamlet .

 Here are a few of the many wonderful reasons to study Shakespeare:

 - master the rhythm of the language (including the iambic pentameter poetic sections)